ogundiyantobiloba/opennms-tutorials-1/session2/Exercise-2-2.md

 ```

-We will now build an event configuration to match against our new trap in Exercise2-3.
+We will create an event configuration to match against our new trap in [Exercise-2-3](../session2/Exercise-2-3.md)